-Suspected Cases
+7.2 Suspected Cases

-- All suspected cases must be tested with COVID-19 RT-PCR. - If clinically unstable, the suspected case must be isolated in a hospital until the result becomes available and/or the case is clinically stable for discharge. - If a suspected case is clinically stable, home isolation or isolation in a designated facility may be considered based on the assessment of public health team and CCC until the result becomes available. - If the result is positive, the suspected case is considered as a confirmed case.
+- All suspected cases must be tested with COVID-19 RT-PCR. - If clinically unstable, the suspected case must be isolated in a hospital until the result becomes available and/or the case is clinically stable for discharge. - If a suspected case is clinically stable, home isolation or isolation in a designated facility may be considered if home isolation is not possible, based on the assessment of public health team and CCC until the result becomes available. - If the result is positive, the suspected case is considered as a confirmed case and managed accordingly.